-Initial investments in FCLF first came from the pennies of the pension funds of religious orders of nuns and brothers.
-Today FCLF's investors and supporters include nearly all leading financial institutions, major foundations including the Jessie Ball duPont Fund and The John D. and Catherine T. MacArthur Foundation, interdenominational religious support including the Evangelical Lutheran Church of America and the Union for Reform Judaism, as well as state and federal governments.
+Florida Community Loan Fund (FCLF) was founded in 1994 to provide a statewide source of flexible financing for delivering capital to low-income communities to support community development projects by nonprofit organizations throughout the state.
+FCLF's Founding Board Member, Sister Mary Heyser of the Religious of the Sacred Heart of Mary, inspired civic activists, bankers, religious leaders, housing and community development experts to capitalize "the Loan Fund."
+Initial investments in FCLF came from the pennies of the pension funds of religious orders of nuns and brothers.
+Today FCLF's investors and supporters come from all across the U.S. and include nearly all leading financial institutions, major foundations including the Jessie Ball duPont Fund and The John D. and Catherine T. MacArthur Foundation, interdenominational religious support including the Evangelical Lutheran Church of America and the Union for Reform Judaism, as well as state and federal governments.

 FCLF became certified as a Community Development Entity (CDE) by the U.S. Department of Treasury in 2004.
 Since then we have secured the largest cumulative amount of federal funding of any Florida-based CDFI entity through the U.S. Department of Treasury's CDFI Fund and New Markets Tax Credit (NMTC) Program.
 The NMTC Program continues to have a high impact on economic development and jobs creation.

-In 2009, FCLF received its current CARS(TM) rating of 2AA-Policy Plus.
+FCLF maintained our Aeris rating of 3 Star AA Policy Plus.
 This rating and certification system evaluates both financial and social impact performance to enhance investor confidence.
-In 2005, FCLF had been one of the first CDFIs to be rated by the Opportunity Finance Network, a national network of CDFIs, using industry standards and accountability measured by an independent third party.
-This 2009 rating of 2AA-Policy Plus confirmed FCLF's sound financial performance and social impact through mission-based programs and activities.
+In 2005, FCLF had been one of the first CDFIs to be Aeris rated, using industry standards and accountability measured by an independent third party.
+The Aeris rating confirms FCLF's sound financial performance and social impact through mission-based programs and activities.

-Through these programs, FCLF is providing capital for community development and revitalization in both urban and rural communities throughout the Sunshine State, and our statewide footprint has given us the flexibility to direct lending to specific geographic areas as well as for specific purposes, as the needs and opportunities arise.
+Through these programs, FCLF is providing expertise and capital for community development and revitalization in both urban and rural communities throughout the Sunshine State, and our statewide footprint has given us the flexibility to direct lending to specific geographic areas as well as for specific purposes, as the needs and opportunities arise.
 Through all of these programs we consistently also work to match the needs of investors to the needs of the various communities in which we lend.